kartoza/rezoning-2-project/docs/src/development/building_the_backend.md

 - One common problem might happen with permissions, here is an article on how to fix it https://dhananjay4058.medium.com/solving-docker-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket-2e53cccffbaa

-- Install aws cli tool:
+- Install AWS CLI tool:
     - Install AWS CLI tools by following instructions from: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
-    - Check if aws cli was installed correctly using ```aws --version```: this will display the version of the installed aws-cli toolchain.
+    - Check if AWS CLI was installed correctly using ```aws --version```: this will display the version of the installed AWS-CLI toolchain.

-- Create the SQS queue in localstack:
+- Create the SQS queue in Localstack:
 ```
 aws sqs create-queue --queue-name export-queue --endpoint-url=http://localhost:4566/
 ```